 In total, contains more than 10 million images comprising 400+ unique scene categories.
 The dataset features 5000 to 30,000 training images per class, consistent with real-world frequencies of occurrence.
 Using convolutional neural networks (CNN), dataset allows learning of deep scene features for various scene recognition tasks, with the goal to establish new state-of-the-art performances on scene-centric benchmarks.
 Here we provide the Database and the trained CNNs for academic research and education purposes.

-Please cite the following paper if you use this service:
+Please cite the following paper if you use our data or CNNs:

 Places dataset development has been partly supported by the National Science Foundation CISE directorate (#1016862), the McGovern Institute Neurotechnology Program (MINT), ONR MURI N000141010933, MIT Big Data Initiative at CSAIL, and Google, Xerox, Amazon and NVIDIA.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation and other funding agencies.